ranfdev/nickel-gtk-ui/README.md

 This will generate the ui you can see in the video above.

+Notice: this file is ~60 lines long, while the generated .ui file will be 305 lines long :).
 ```nickel
 let {to_builder_xml, template, child_type, build, style, attributes, signal, margins, ..} = import "../ui_builder.ncl" in
 let Gtk = build "Gtk" in